hotocoo/DCB/database-schema.md

 # Bot Database Schema

 ## Overview
 This document outlines the SQLite database schema for migrating from JSON-based storage to a proper relational database system.
+Currently, JSON files serve as the primary storage mechanism while SQLite migration is in progress.

 ## Database Choice: SQLite
 - Lightweight, file-based database